capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 Restrictions:

--	Implementation MUST upload all TypeInstances which are defined under the `spec.output` property in Interface.
-Uploaded TypeInstances MUST be exactly the same as those defined in Interface or being an extension thereof.

--	Implementation is allowed to upload more TypeInstances than those listed in the Interface.
-To do so, Action developer needs to describe the relations between additional output TypeInstances as described in [this](#additional-output-typeinstances-and-relations-between-them) section.
+- Engine MUST upload all TypeInstances mentioned in `outputTypeInstanceRelations`, with proper relations defined there for every Implementation.
+If the property is empty, no TypeInstances will be uploaded from a given Implementation.
+To read more, see [this](#additional-output-typeinstances-and-relations-between-them) section.

 > **NOTE:** For the Beta and GA Engine doesn't validate above restrictions.